thehacktivists1337/thehacktivists/README.md

 We have a large number of professional instructors who are specialized and experienced in various Information/Cyber Security domains.
 Our Instructors holds a wide range of accreditation like OSCP, OSEE, OSCE, eCXD, eMAPT, eWPTX, eWDP, CEH, CHFI, CISSP, CISM, and CISA.

-The Hacktivists™ is one of the most trusted and reliable training providers in information/cybersecurity, providing exceptional unmatched Hands-on practical training to individuals and corporates worldwide.
+The Hacktivists™ is one of the most trusted and reliable training providers in information/cybersecurity, providing exceptional, unmatched Hands-on practical training to individuals and corporates worldwide.
 Our goal is to train, mentor, and support your career in cybersecurity.

 We emphasize hands-on practical training, which gives our clients and candidates an edge to grow and advance professionally in their respective career(s).